the-turing-way/the-turing-way/Chapter_Reproducibility.md

 ## Prerequisites / recommended skill level
 No previous knowledge needed.

-## Links to glossary
+### Definition/dglossary
 > Link to the glossary here or copy in key concepts/definitions that readers should be aware of to get the most out of this chapter

 ## Chapter content

 ### Definitions of reproducibility

-Copied from ROpenSci Reproducibility Guide:
+> Copied from ROpenSci Reproducibility Guide - PH to figure out licensing/re-use

 Victoria Stodden [(2014)](http://edge.org/response-detail/25340), a prominent scholar on this topic, has identified some useful distinctions in reproducible research: